vanluhurla/Travelling/README.md

 Design - As it was a screen based on an existing app, the design concept was to keep it as clean as possible.
 I incorporated the LottieFiles animation library to add a playful touch to the design.

-Extension - To keep the project more organized, I utilized the Localizable Strings file, which allowed me to work with my texts in a more seamless manner.
+Extension - To keep the project more organised, I utilised the Localizable Strings file, which allowed me to work with my texts in a more seamless manner.

 Model - A struct with the list of all the texts that were created in the Localizable Strings file.

 Coordinators - There are two coordinators: the first one coordinates the tab bar along with the SceneDelegate, and the second one is the one that communicates between the view model and the view factory.

-View - TabBar Controller, View Model, and View Controller are centralized in this section.
+View - TabBar Controller, View Model, and View Controller are centralised in this section.
 <br><br>

 ## Author